Dextropropoxyphene: Usage controversy and regulation

 Dextropropoxyphene is subject to some controversy; while many physicians prescribe it for a wide range of mildly to moderately painful symptoms, as well as for treatment of diarrhea, many others refuse to prescribe it, citing limited effectiveness.
 In addition, the therapeutic index of dextroproxyphene is relatively narrow.

 Caution should be used when administering dextropropoxyphene, particularly with children and the elderly and with patients who may be pregnant or breastfeeding; other reported problems include kidney, liver, or respiratory disorders, and prolonged use.
 Attention should be paid to concomitant use with tranquillizers, antidepressants, or excess alcohol.

-Darvon, a dextropropoxyphene formulation made by Eli Lilly, which had been on the market for 25 years, came under heavy fire in 1978 by consumer groups that said it was associated with suicide.
+Darvon, a dextropropoxyphene formulation made by Eli Lilly, which had been on the market for 25 years, came under scrutiny in 1978 by consumer groups that said it was associated with suicide.
 Darvon was never withdrawn from the market, until recently, but Lilly has waged a sweeping, and largely successful, campaign among doctors, pharmacists, and Darvon users to defend the drug as safe when it is used in proper doses and not mixed with alcohol.
 After determining the risks outweigh the benefits, the USFDA requested physicians stop prescribing the drug.
 On November 19, 2010, the FDA announced that Xanodyne Pharmaceuticals agreed to withdraw Darvon and Darvocet in the United States, followed by manufacturers of dextropropoxyphene.